|

 captive lowland gorillas.

-She has conducted collaborative research with Gary Berntson on the application of non-invasive psycho
+She has conducted collaborative research with Gary Berntson on the application of noninvasive psycho

 physiological measures to attention and cognition in primates, and cardiac indices of visual and auditory